Why the ability to think on your feet is key to effectiveness at work

 - The answer isn’t logical.

-The Think Before You Speak™ course has been designed around the thinking process:
+The Think Before You Speak™ course has been designed around the thinking process and the need to be able to think on your feet:

-- Start by being prepared to ask questions in order to understand fully the intent and context befind a question.
+- Start by being prepared to ask questions in order to understand the intent and context behind a question.
 In many situations, only by doing this can we hope to provide the specific answer that our question requires.

 - Think about what to say.
 Choose quickly from the vast number of potential logical structures in order to provide insights that hit the mark.